raynoldtan/ThirdParty-v2212-DLB/BUILD.md

        ./makeParaView -qt-4.8.7 5.0.1

-- ParaView does not yet support QT5.
+- ParaView does not yet support QT5 (Dec-2016, but this will soon change).

 - If you relocate the third-party directory to another location (eg, you built in your home directory, but want to install it in a